Promoting peace via sports diplomacy

 Why do I write?
 Several reasons.

 At the age of six in 1963 my family moved from the USA to Cambridge England.
 Every day on the playground there was a big gang fight.
 The cool kids were the “British,” the “losers,” the overweight, low IQ, and other “weird” kids were on the “other side,” the dreaded “Yanks” (Americans).
 Being the first American in that school I was automatically on the Yanks side of that big gang fight.
-Every day in history classes the teachers taught about the American Revolutionary War: “And then the vicious Yankee dogs shot down the good British lads because they didn’t feel like paying taxes…” I’d never even heard of the American Revolutionary War before that.
+Simultaneously very day in history classes the teachers taught about the American Revolutionary War: “And then the vicious Yankee dogs shot down the good British lads because they didn’t feel like paying taxes…” I’d never even heard of the American Revolutionary War before that.
 Being a real “American” (Yank) I was a special target.
 Every day I had to fight gangs of much bigger boys.
-That was the beginning of my personal anti-colonial wars.
+First, I learned I don’t like bullies.
+That was also the beginning of my personal anti-colonial wars.
 I can’t count the number of times I was punched in the face and had my head literally bounced off the cement.
-One time walking home from school I was first hit from behind in the head, and then beaten unconscious by a gang of British boys.
+One time walking home from school I was first hit from behind in the head, and then beaten unconscious by a gang of bigger British boys.
 I learned how to fight gangs that year, and that I really don’t like bullies.